rorytboyle/brainPAD_dataAnalysis/README.md

 # brainPAD_dataAnalysis
-This code was used to for statistical analysis of the brainPAD-cognitive function relationship.
+This code was used to for statistical analysis of the brainPAD-cognitive function relationship in https://doi.org/10.1007/s11682-020-00260-3.

 maxCorrStats.m is a function used to perform a maximum statistic (max rho) correction to correct for multiple comparisons